Frequently asked questions

 If you have a disability and are having problems with the UAC application process, call us on (+61 2) 9752 0200 between 8.30am and 4.30pm (Sydney time) Monday to Friday.
 Alternatively, email us using the enquiry form.
 We will help you with your application.

-To be eligible for EAS consideration, your educational performance during Year 11 and/or 12 or equivalent must have been seriously affected by educational disadvantage.
+To be eligible for EAS consideration, your Year 11 and/or 12 studies (or equivalent) must have been seriously affected by circumstances beyond your control or choosing.

 International applicants are not eligible to apply for EAS.